foliojs/pdfkit/README.md

 You can see an interactive in-browser demo of PDFKit [here](http://pdfkit.org/demo/browser.html).

-Note that in order to Browserify a project using PDFKit, you need to install the `brfs` module with npm, which is used to load built-in font data into the package.
+Note that in order to Browserify a project using PDFKit, you need to install the `brfs` module, which is used to load built-in font data into the package.
 It is listed as a `devDependency` in PDFKit's `package.json`, so it isn't installed by default for Node users.
 If you forget to install it, Browserify will print an error message.